-You will have to prove your case with facts and evidence.
+You will have to prove your case of excessive force with facts and evidence.
 You need to work quickly, since police may begin erasing evidence and attempting to cover facts.

 1. Immediately create a written record of the event.
 Document everything, including day, time, circumstances, witnesses and anyone who was with you.
 Don’t worry about formatting—you’re just documenting and organizing everything, and putting together a timeline to establish facts; you can format and summarize when you present it to your attorney.
 Once you’re in court, you will be required to tell your story, clearly and exactly.
 Written and coherent documentation of the events will help your case.